Requirements for CS Major

 - CSC 415: Software Engineering

-Computer Science Natural Science Options (3 course units)
+Computer Science Natural Science and Mathematics Options (four course units)

 Three major-level laboratory sciences and one additional math or science course (with advisement).
 Consult the department for details.

-Foreign Language Requirements (2 or 3 course units)
+Foreign Language Requirements (two or three course units)

 Two courses in sequence in any of the modern languages are required if students opt for a language not previously studied in high school or another institution.